 Those translations from the Latin are at JoguesChant, and so are the mp3s.
 (Chant score for the Alleluia is from the Benedictines of Brazil.)

-There are lots of polyphonic versions of the texts around, though, you can be sure!
+There are lots of polyphonic versions of the texts around, of this, too, you can be sure!
 Here's Palestrina's version, a lovely, heavenly-sounding thing (with lots more extra-Biblical content!)
 Can't embed it, or I would; go listen, though - it's gorgeous.

 Here's a version of the Offertory sung by "Sr. Marjo and company" and "Dedicated to all Assumptionists"; no idea where the music comes from, but I like it: